-Business Degrees in Missouri
+Business Degree Schools in Missouri

 One of the most geographically centralized states in the country, Missouri straddles the line between the American Midwest and the Great Plains.
 The state earned the nickname “Gateway to the West” due to it being a popular launching point for expeditions heading west in the 1800s.
 This historical role is commemorated by the Gateway Arch, the famous landmark in Missouri’s largest city, St. Louis.
 The state has a balanced economy that features contributions from natural resources, agriculture, manufacturing, and services; this includes a growing technology industry.

 According to National Center for Educational Statistics (NCES) statistics, there are 42 public and non-profit institutions offering business degrees.
 Of these, 28 offer accredited programs at the undergraduate level and 21 at the graduate level, giving the state a good percentage of schools that are accredited.
 This is important because accreditation provides you with assurance that the program you select has clearly stated objectives and that the school has proven that its program produces quality outcomes while adhering to national and international standards.
 Accredited schools also typically offer ways to get real-world experience through interaction with actual businesses.

 All of the schools in this article have been accredited by the Association to Advance Collegiate Schools of Business (AACSB), Accreditation Council for Business Schools and Programs (ACBSP), and/or International Accreditation Council for Business Education (IACBE).
 They are all public or non-profit and also regionally accredited by the Higher Learning Commission (HLC).

 This article provides you with the data you need to choose the ideal Missouri business school for your needs based on a variety of key factors: tuition, financial aid, entrance exam scores, acceptance rates, and more.
 The three sections that follow describe undergraduate programs, graduate schools, and the job prospects for business school graduates in Missouri.